The Classical World and Spinor Formalisms of General Relativity: SPIN CURVATURE AND WAVE EQUATIONS

 along with

 and

-It can then be said that the right-hand sides of such wave equations are the only structures which carry the interaction patterns produced by the propagation in $\mathfrak{M}$ of the fields borne by the pairs $\{\psi ^{A},\chi_{A^{\prime}}\}$ and $\{\psi_{A},\chi^{A^{\prime}}\}$.
-We point out that these patterns are not affected by the implementation of any devices for changing valence configurations like the ones of Eqs.
-(3.133) and (3.134).
+We can then state that the right-hand sides of such wave equations amount to the only structures which carry the interaction patterns produced by the propagation in $\mathfrak{M}$ of the fields borne by the pairs $\{\psi ^{A},\chi _{A^{\prime }}\}$ and $\{\psi _{A},\chi ^{A^{\prime }}\}$.
+Remarkably enough, these coupling configurations are not affected by the implementation of any devices for changing valences like the ones of Eqs.
+(4.124) and (4.125).